hakonrossebo/elm-language-server-requirements-specification/README.md

 ### Design constraints
 ### Language server functions

-This is just a temporary placeholder.
-Please discuss main features [here #1](../../issues/1)
+This is just a temporary list.
+Please discuss main features here [#1](../../issues/1)
 * Jump to definition
 * Find/highlight all references to an item
 * Types on hover